Dogs in Space: Music

+Release

 Box office

 Dogs in Space grossed $367,351 at the box office in Australia.
 The movie's box-office prospects were affected by being given an R rating by the OFLC.
 It was re-classified MA15+ for subsequent DVD and Blu-ray releases.

 Home media

 Dogs in Space was released on DVD by Umbrella Entertainment in September 2009.
-The DVD is compatible with all region codes and includes special features such as the original theatrical and Director's cut trailers, various audio commentaries, a featurette titled We're Livin' on Dog Food, the making of Dogs in Space, rehearsal vision, a screen test, behind the scenes, still galleries, interviews and short films.
+The DVD is compatible with all region codes and includes special features such as the original theatrical and Director's cut trailers, various audio commentaries, a featurette titled We're Livin' on Dog Food, a making-of, rehearsal vision, a screen test, behind the scenes, still galleries, interviews, and short films.

 In March 2010, Umbrella Entertainment released the film on Blu-ray.